 DAY 2 - AMBOSELI NATIONAL PARK - TSAVO WEST NATIONAL PARK

-You'll wake before the dawn for an unparalleled view of Mount Kilimanjaro at sunrise.
-For those wanting to snap a picture of Africa's iconic elephant herds against the backdrop of the Tanzanian mountain, this is an opportunity not to be missed!
+You'll wake before dawn for an unparalleled view of Mount Kilimanjaro at sunrise.
+For those wanting to snap a picture of Africa's iconic elephant herds against the backdrop of the Tanzanian mountain, this is an opportunity not to miss!

-In fact, 'unique' could very well be the perfect word to describe the twin parks of Tsavo West and Tsavo East.
-With their blend of volcanic terrain, palm-lined rivers, idyllic oases, and liquid lava, the park is like something out of fantasy.
+And unique could very well be the perfect word to describe the twin parks of Tsavo West and Tsavo East.
+With their blend of volcanic terrain, palm-lined rivers, idyllic oases, and liquid lava, both parks are like something out of fantasy.

 DAY 3 - TSAVO WEST NATIONAL PARK - TSAVO EAST NATIONAL PARK